Cougar sighted Thursday night, Friday morning in Moscow

 The Moscow Police Department on Monday first reported receiving reports from residents who have spotted a cougar in various locations from State Highway 8 to F Street on the east side of Moscow, according to a city news release.

-MPD at that time had not confirmed the sightings but requested that the public maintain a heightened awareness of surroundings while working or recreating outside.
+MPD has not confirmed the sightings but requested that the public maintain a heightened awareness of surroundings while working or recreating outside.

 Anyone who sees the cougar should not physically approach or verbally engage the animal.